b-fuze/uptime/README.md

 ## Motivation
-I needed to use it on a system that didn't have `/proc`, was old, and getting GNU's uptime libraries working on the system wasn't worth the hassle.
+I needed to use it on a system that didn't have `/proc`, was old, and getting GNU's uptime library depedencies working on the target system wasn't worth the hassle.